Degenerate Quantum LDPC Codes With Good Finite Length Performance: Generalization of HP codes

 Now, let us take $b$ and $R$ as in Example~\ref{ex:ghgp-ring}.
-Hence $b$ is a binary circulant matrix and $R$ is the ring of all binary circulant matrices of the same size.
-In this case the matrices $H_X$ and $H_Z$ defined by~(\ref{eq:gen-ansatz}) are block matrices, where each block is a binary circulant matrices of size $\ell$.
+Hence $b$ is a~binary circulant matrix, and $R$ is the ring of all binary circulant matrices of the same size.
+In this case, the matrices $H_X$ and $H_Z$ defined by~(\ref{eq:gen-ansatz}) are block matrices, where each block is a~binary circulant matrix of size~$\ell$.
 Such matrices are called \emph{quasi-cyclic}.
-Quasi-cyclic (QC) matrices are well known in classical coding theory.
-In fact, most of the best known practical classical LDPC codes have QC parity-check matrices.
-We will show in this section how to find the dimension of the generalized hypergraph product codes defined by~(\ref{eq:gen-ansatz}).
-For simplicity we consider here only the case when the circulant size $\ell$ is odd.
+Let us note that quasi-cyclic (QC) matrices are well known in classical coding theory.
+In fact, most of the best-known practical classical LDPC codes have QC parity-check matrices.
+We will show in this section how to find the dimension of generalized hypergraph product codes defined by~(\ref{eq:gen-ansatz}).
+For simplicity, we consider here only the case when the circulant size $\ell$ is odd.
 Before we can provide the formula for the dimension we need some supplementary definitions from algebra.